Science Kits

 Climate Change

 Students and teachers alike will love the comprehensive introduction to this important topic.
-From Earth’s system ‘Jenga’ to ocean acidification, this kit covers it all.
-Key vocabulary is introduced, and students learn about the importance of plants as the ‘lungs’ of the Earth.
+From Earth’s system ‘Jenga’ to climate resilience, this kit covers it all.
+Students learn about how Earth’s systems are connected and interact and depend on each other and about the importance of plants as the ‘lungs’ of the Earth.
+Thermometers in jars are used to simulate the greenhouse effect and there are some engaging activities to demonstrate the importance of water to our planet.

 Dem Bones